opensearch-project/opensearch-cli/docs/dev/tutorial.md

-# How to add your plugin as commands to odfe-cli
+# How to add your plugin as commands to opensearch-cli

 ## Concepts

-odfe-cli is built on a structure of
+opensearch-cli is built on a structure of
 1. Commands, arguments & flags
 2. Controller
 3. Entity